 b) by carrying out studies without limit of frequency range and adopting recommendations on radiocommunication matters.

 A1.1.2 The Radiocommunication Sector works through world radiocommunication conferences (WRCs) and regional radiocommunication conferences (RRCs), the Radio Regulations Board (RRB), radiocommunication assemblies (RAs), the Radiocommunication study groups (SGs), conference preparatory meetings (CPMs), the Radiocommunication Advisory Group (RAG), other groups, and the Radiocommunication Bureau (BR), headed by the elected Director.
-This Resolution deals with the RA, the SGs, the RAG, the CPM and other groups of the Radiocommunication Sector.
+This Resolution deals with the RA, the SGs, the RAG and other groups of the Radiocommunication Sector including the CPM and CCV.

+[Editor’s note: This modification is just meant at maintaining consistency with the title of the Resolution while recognizing the special nature of CPM and CCV.]

 A1.2 The Radiocommunication Assembly